mvolkmann/blog/src/neovim.md

 A session records the directory from which AstroNvim was started and the buffers that were open (but not their order).
-There can only be one session per directory.
+Only one session per directory can be saved.
 Once a session has been loaded, the list of open buffers in the session is automatically updated.

-The following key mappings must be used while focus is in a buffer, not in the file explorer.
+The following key mappings related to sessions only apply when focus is in a buffer, not in the file explorer.

 | Key          | Action                                                                 |
 | ------------ | ---------------------------------------------------------------------- |